ruricolist/cmd/README.md

    Note that unlike normal Lisp functions, keyword arguments can appear anywhere, not just at the end.

-4. Any other string, integer, or pathname is directly added to the list of arguments.
+4. Any character, integer, or pathname is directly added to the list of arguments, as if it were a string.
 (It is an error if a pathname begins with `-`.)

 ## The external program’s working directory